 What we recommend for sliding glass doors: Plantation shutters or panel tracks.
 Either one can make opening a shutting a sliding door easy.
 Panel tracks also offer a range of patterns and textures to pick from, freeing up your options and giving you more design freedom.
 Plantation shutters can be built in numerous configurations to fit any sliding glass door, and offer the most energy efficiency of any window treatment on the market.

 What we recommend for bay windows: Cellular shades, Roman shades, or plantation shutters.
-Both roman and cellular shades work great with bay windows as each shade covers a single pane, granting you some flexibility in how much window area you want covered.
-Similarly, plantation shutters are installed on each individual pane on your bay windows, but can still give you even more adaptability in window coverage with adjustable louvers.
+Both roman and cellular shades work great with bay windows because each shade covers a single pane, granting you some flexibility in how much window area you want covered.
+Similarly, plantation shutters are installed on each individual pane on your bay windows, but can still give you even more adaptability in window coverage with their easily adjustable louvers.

 What we recommendfor tall & high ceiling windows: Automated shades or plantation shutters.
 Automated shades can operate with the simple flip of a switch, eliminating any hassle whatsoever.
 On the other hand, with plantation shutters most homeowners choose to position the louvers in a single ideal position, and seldom, if ever move them from that spot.
-Both choices address the biggest problem of tall windows!
+Both choices tackle the biggest problem of tall windows!

-Casement windows are different from the majority of windows.
+Casement windows are unlike the majority of windows.
 Casement windows have a hinge on one side, and open and close by swinging in and out, typically by crank or lever.
 Because of this unique operating mechanism, casements should have a window treatment that won’t impede its use but can still look great and protect your privacy.
 So what do you choose for casement windows in St. George?

 Find More St. George Window Treatment Tips